phylolab/leucokranosHybrid/README.md

 ## 4. Calling SNPs

-We followed GATK Best Practices recommendations (DePristo et al., 2011; Van der Auwera & O'Connor 2020) to call the variants.
+Following GATK Best Practices recommendations (DePristo et al., 2011; Van der Auwera & O'Connor 2020) to call the variants, we

+   - indexed reference genome by `gatk CreateSequenceDictionary` and `samtools faidx`, creating reuquired `.dict` and `.fai` files,
+   - called variants chromosome by chromosome by `gatk HaplotypeCaller`,
+   - merged variants of chromosomes for each sample by `picard MergeVcfs`,
+   - imported all merged gVCF files into a database workspace by `gatk GenomicsDBImport`,
+   - performed joint-calling by `gatk GenotypeGVCFs`.

+**Required input files**

+- Reference genome in fasta
+- Merged `.bam` file for each sample

+**Example**

 ## 5. Filtering SNPs